 Peanut and tree nut allergies are common in Australia.
-The term 'tree nut' refers to nuts and seeds such as almonds, brazil nuts, cashews, hazelnuts, macadamias, pecans, pistachios and walnuts.
+The term 'tree nut' refers to nuts such as almonds, brazil nuts, cashews, hazelnuts, macadamias, pecans, pistachios and walnuts.
 Peanuts and tree nuts contain proteins that can cause an allergic reaction in up to three per cent of children.

 Usually, a child who is allergic to peanuts or other nuts will only have a mild reaction.
 However, peanuts and tree nuts (especially cashews) are a common cause of anaphylaxis.
 Anaphylaxis is the most severe form of an allergic reaction, and is life threatening.